Sovitou/file-management-system/README.md

 ## Overview

-This File Management System is a backend application built with Express.js and Prisma ORM, designed to handle file operations such as uploading, listing, downloading, and deleting files.
-It includes user authentication for secure access and uses a modular structure for scalability and maintainability.
+This File Management System is a backend application built with Express.js, Multer, and Prisma ORM.
+It handles file operations such as uploading, listing, downloading, and deleting files.
+The system includes user authentication for secure access and follows a modular architecture to ensure scalability and maintainability.

 ## Features

 -   **User Authentication**: Secure registration and login system with JWT-based authentication.

--   **File Operations**: Upload, list, download, and delete files via RESTful API endpoints.
+-   **File Operations**: Upload, list, download, and delete files via RESTful API endpoints , powered by Multer.

--   **Database Management**: Uses Prisma ORM for database interactions, with SQLite as the default database (configurable for other databases like PostgreSQL).
+-   **Database Management**: Uses Prisma ORM for database interactions, with as the default database (configurable for other databases like MySQL, or SQLite).

 -   **Modular Design**: Organized into controllers, routes, and middleware for clean code separation.

 ## Tech Stack